rt-rtos/asmdiff/README.md

 counts, outbound calls, and loop spans.

-Compilers and flags are configured per project through named targets in an `asmdiff.toml` file — the tool itself has no project-specific defaults and parses any GNU-as ELF assembly.
+Compilers and flags are configured per project through named targets in an `asmdiff.toml` file  and parses any GNU-as ELF assembly.

-Its home use case: checking whether an expression that used to constant-fold (e.g. `x * exp2f(5)` → one multiply) turns into a library call (e.g.
-`ldexpf(x, 5)` → `jmp ldexpf@PLT`) after a "cleanup".
-That distinction is
-invisible in source review and decisive on hot paths.
+Whether something constant folds or turns into a libcall is a distinction that is invisible in source review and decisive on hot paths.

 ## Quick start